-Stalking and Harassment (including malicious communications): Recording of malicious communications started on 1st April 2017.
+Harassment (including malicious communications): Recording of malicious communications started on 1st April 2017.
 A Home Office change introduced in April 2018 requires harassment to be recorded in addition to the most serious additional victim based offence.
-Both of these changes in recording practice, along with increasing awareness of the application of these rules in the recording process, have contributed to increased levels recorded in the overall Stalking and Harassment classification.
+Both of these changes in recording practice, along with increasing awareness of the application of these rules in the recording process, have contributed to increased levels recorded in the overall harassment classification.
 The Domestic Abuse and Civil Proceedings Act (Northern Ireland) 2021 created a new Domestic Abuse offence which criminalises a course of abusive behaviour.
-Recording of this offence started on 21st February 2022, and is included within the Stalking and Harassment classification.
+Recording of this offence started on 21st February 2022, and has been included within the Harassment classification.